hargup/contractx/notes.md

 * In case of mutual mistakes, "the deal lies where it falls".

-*
+* Example (Wichelhaus v.
+Raffles): Raffles was a supplier of cotton from Bombay to Liverpool and Wichelhaus was a cotton dealer in Liverpool, because of the American Civil War the price of cotton were fluctuating greatly.
+Wichelhaus made a deal with Raffles to buy a certain amount of cotton at a certain price from a ship named "Peerless" which was to arive months later.
+After the Ship arived in April, Wichelhaus refused to buy the cotton because he claimed that he made a deal about a ship named "Peerless" which was to arrive in Feb.
+It turned out that there were two ships named "Peerless", the contract didn't mentioned the name of the caption or the date of the departure which could have differentiated the two ships.
+The court called the deal off because the two parties weren't contracting about the same thing.

 ## Unilateral Mistakes

 * Unilateral Mistake -- contract is valid.

-* Case 1: You gambled on a horse and it lost, it was your mistake and you cannot say it was a mistake to bet on that horse, I want my money back, because it wasn't a mistake from the side of people selling the gamble.
+* Example: You gambled on a horse and it lost, it was your mistake and you cannot say it was a mistake to bet on that horse, I want my money back, because it wasn't a mistake from the side of people selling the gamble.

-* Case 2: Discussed earlier, both sides are mistakes.

 * You need to be careful about exactly what you are contracting about it, in the case of the gambler, the contract is about hope/risk that the horse will win, both parties knows that, no new fact is revealed when the race is over.
-As Prof Fried said "Where the contract is really about risk and both parties know that it's about risk, and they're both guessing, then there is no read for the court to let teh party who gambles and looses off the hook."
+As Prof Fried said "Where the contract is really about risk and both parties know that it's about risk, and they're both guessing, then there is no read for the court to let the party who gambles and looses off the hook."

-* Things are different in cases where the mistakes are not about risk, for innocent mistakes courts allow the mistaken party to call off the deal.
+* Things are different in cases where the mistakes are not about risk, for innocent mistakes courts sometimes allow the mistaken party to call off the deal.

 ## Fraud/Cheating